matsiby/Jenkins-deploy/README.md

 4. Deploy to the EKS cluster the image from the ECR repo

 The deployment.yml contains the k8s pod deployment configuration

+The Jenkins-log file has the pipeline execution log showing successful deployment to EKS.